 We love the look of multicolored carrots, but you can use all orange carrots if that's what you have on hand.
 For heat seekers, tuck a slice or two of jalapeño or serrano pepper into the jar; the spice is particularly nice with the carrots.
 You can make the pickles (and keep them refrigerated) up to a couple of weeks ahead; just keep in mind that the longer they marinate in the brine, the tangier they'll taste.

 Sweet grapes get a hint of tang and spice from a gentle pickle.
 Add to your cheeseboard for a killer accompaniment, liven up a fruit salad, or enjoy as a snack.
 Removing a small slice from each grape allows the fruit to absorb the pickling liquid.
 Let the vinegar mixture cool slightly so it doesn’t soften the grapes.
 Once the grapes are gone, you can add more grapes to the liquid or strain and use the infused vinegar for salad dressings or a cocktail shrub.

-Turn surplus veggies into a quick pickle to use throughout the week—or a sealed batch to last months.
+Turn surplus veggies like red onions into a quick pickle to use throughout the week—or a sealed batch to last months.
 A simple brine of vinegar, salt, and sugar punched up with common pantry spices and fresh aromatics makes magic happen.